MachadoLhes/RestQL-docs/restql/manager.md

 restQL-manager will be available at `http://localhost:3000/`

-## restQL Manager Endpoints
+## restQL-manager Endpoints

-By default the restQL Manager run on port 3000.
+By default the restQL-manager run on port 3000.

 #### Web Admin